Lonar Lake: Religious setting

-Daitya Sudan temple
+Daityasudana Temple

-Daitya Sudan Temple is a Vishnu temple dated to the Chalukya Dynasty which ruled Central and Southern India between the 6th and 12th centuries.
+Daityasudana Temple is a Vishnu temple created by the Chalukya dynasty which ruled Central and Southern Indian subcontinent in the 6th century CE and 12th century CE.
 It belongs to the Hemadpanthi class and is built in the form of an irregular star.
 It features carvings similar to those seen at Khajuraho temples.
 The deity of this temple is made of an ore with a high metal content that resembles stone.
 The ceiling of the temple has carvings.
 The exterior walls are also covered with carved figures.
-The plinth of the temple is about 1.5 m in height and the unfinished roof suggests an intended pyramidal form for the tower.
+The plinth of the temple is about 1.5 m in height and the unfinished roof shows a pyramidal form for the tower.

-The temple of Daitya Sudan at Lonar is the best example of the Hemadpanthi style.
-From the standing image of Surya in the principal niche on the back of the temple, it is conjectured that the temple was originally dedicated to the Sun god.
-However, in the present form its vaishnav temple of god Vishnu in its daityasudan avatar.
-There is a story that a demon by the name of Lonasur or Lavanasur used to reside in this locality along with his sisters.
-He was killed by lord Vishnu in his Daityasudan Avatar hence the name.
+The temple of Daityasudana at Lonar is the best example of the Hemadpanthi style.
+From the standing image of Surya in the principal niche on the back of the temple, it is conjectured that the temple was originally dedicated to Surya.
+However, in the present form it is a Hindu temple to Vishnu as Daityasudana.
+Lonasura is an asura who lived in this place along with his siblings.
+He was killed by Vishnu as Daityasudana hence is the name.

 The temple measures 105 ft. long by 84.5 ft. broad.
-It is a tree chamber temple, the inner most being garbh gruh, the sanctum sanctorum, where the idol of lord vishnu standing atop Lavanasur is there.
-The present day idol was made by Bholse rulers of Nagpur after the original went missing.
-The second chamber is called antarl where individual pooja are performed, on the roof of this block one can see beautiful cravings of puranic stories viz.
-The killing of Lavanasur by Lord Krishna and appearance of Dhar of Lonar; story of Kansa and Krishna, story of Narasimha and HiranKashyap and lastly raskrida.
-The outermost chamber is called as sabhamandap which is meant for group offerings and performance.
+It is a tree chamber temple, the inner most being sanctum sanctorum, where the statue of Vishnu standing atop dead Lonasura is there.
+The present day idol was made by Bholse rulers of Nagpur after the original was destroyed.
+The second chamber is antari where individual pooja are performed, on the roof of this block one created the statues of Vishnu killing Lonasura and Krishna killing Kamsa, Narasimha killing Hiranyakashipu and Krishna and Rukmini.
+The outermost chamber is sabhamandapa which is meant for group offerings and performance.
 This portion as well as the entrance gate does not match the style and construction elements of the temple overall.
-The brickwork might have been added later to the damaged or unfinished temple, which may be attributed to various invasions post the 10th century.
+The brickwork was added later to the unfinished temple, which was to various destructions in the 10th century CE.

 The main entrance of the temple is east facing.
 The principle niche at the back of the temple has an image of Surya, the sun god, which gives rise to the speculation that this might have been dedicated to him.
 The niche on south has an image of Chamunda.
 The one on left of the temple i.e. north has Narasimha in it.
 All of these three niches are built like mini temples in themselves having elaborate pillars, base and decoration.

-There are numerous ridges onto the temple with different decoration, images having iconic as well as artistic significance.
-Many of the images depict deities or incidents on Hindu Puranas.
+There are numerous ridges onto the temple with different decorations and significant images.
+Many of the images depict deities and incidents related to Hindu Puranas.